4d/docs/website/translated_docs/es/Debugging/debugger.md

 * **Show Field and Table Numbers**: Displays the number of each table or field.
 Useful if you work with table or field numbers, or with pointers using commands such as `Table` or `Field`.
 * **Show Icons**: Displays an icon denoting the object type for each object.
 You can turn this option off in order to speed up the display, or just because you prefer to use only the **Show Types** option.
 * **Sorted Tables and Fields**: Sorts the tables and fields in alphabetical order within their respective lists.
 * **Show Integers in Hexadecimal**: Numbers are usually displayed in decimal notation.
-This option displays them in hexadecimal notation.
+Esta opción los muestra en notación hexadecimal.
 Note: To enter a numeric value in hexadecimal, type 0x (zero + "x"), followed by the hexadecimal digits.
 * **Enable activity monitoring**: Activates the monitoring of activity (advanced checking of internal activity of the application) and displays the information retrieved in the additional themes: **Scheduler**, **Web** and **Network**.

 ## Panel de la cadena de llamadas